Why do we need school…or rather do we need school?

 But…the truth is that these people were never “failures”.

-A system that was ineffective at recognizing the drive and ability of individuals labeled them as failures but they were never actually failures.
+A system that was ineffective at recognizing the drive and ability of individuals labeled them as failures.

 How many people do you know who were given a label at school that stuck with them into adulthood?